 Quality and Compliance - Continuous Environmental Monitoring Article in Pharmaceutical Manufacturing and Packing Sourcer

 An article written by our MD, Andy Whittard, was featured in the August 2021 issue of Pharmaceutical Manufacturing and Packing Sourcer.
-The article highlights how new regulations for sterile medicinal products, such as the draft revision of the EU GMP Annex 1, are helping to initiate a push for continuous environment monitoring.
+The article highlights how new regulations for sterile medicinal products, such as the revision of the EU GMP Annex 1, are helping to initiate a push for continuous environment monitoring.

 Here’s an extract from the article: